Man who allegedly killed pregnant ex-girlfriend, officer won't face death penalty

 Mina said the suspect "basically opened fire on" Clayton as soon as she told him to stop and continued to shoot even after she was down.

-Shawn Dunlap, president of the Fraternal Order of Police Orlando Lodge 25, also slammed the expected decision not to charge Loyd with the death penalty as an "epic injustice."
+Shawn Dunlap, president of the Fraternal Order of Police Orlando Lodge 25, also slammed the decision not to charge Loyd with the death penalty as an "epic injustice."

 "The death penalty is the law of the land in the state of Florida, and I believe that if there ever was a case for its use this would be the one," Dunlap said.